darryl-h/PANSPOTTR/README.md

 ⚠ The script does not scan `databases`.

 # Goals
+Work with modern versions of Python (Tested on Python 3.8.10)

 The goal of this scanner is to help conform to:

 ## PCI DSS 3.2.1 control 3.2.1